-If you are coming to or remaining in the UK as a Tier 4 student under City University's sponsorship, find your responsibilities listed here.
+If you are coming to or remaining in the UK on a City's sponsored Student Visa, find your responsibilities listed here.

-Your responsibilities under Tier 4 as a new student
+Your responsibilities under Student Visa as a new student

 Confirmation of Acceptance of Studies (CAS) Issuing Guidelines